EHTJulia/ScatteringOptics.jl/paper/paper.md

 $$V_{ea}(b) = V_{src}(b)\,\text{exp}\left[-\frac{1}{2} D_\phi\left(\frac{b}{1+M}\right)\right],$$

 in which $b$ is the baseline vector between observing stations.
 The magnification $M=D/R$ is the ratio of earth-scattering distance $D$ (i.e., the distance between earth and the scattering material) to scattering-source distance $R$.
+While convolution is performed through the above equation in Fourier space, where the kernel is analytically described, Comrade.jl provides a tool kit to compute the kernel on the image domain through FFT, and blur arbitral sky models with this kernel.

 Refractive scattering further introduces compact substructures on the diffractively-scattered, angular-broadened images.
 The compact substructures arise from phase gradients on the scattering screen $\nabla \phi(r)$.